 6. Competently write a report of a psychology class practical in the format described by American Psychological Association (APA) style conventions.

-The summative assessment for this module has been intentionally designed to fit the modules aims.
-It will be made up of a coursework portfolio (30%), two practical reports (20% each), and a written unseen examination (30%).
+The summative assessment for this module has been intentionally designed to fit the module’s aims.
+It will be made up of an in-class test (40%), one practical report (20%), and a written unseen examination (40%).

-The portfolio allows opportunities for formative feedback and reflection on performance.
-The portfolio include tasks which allow students to demonstrate their understanding of research design, methods and data analysis skills and concepts.
-These portfolio tasks also provide a basis for and formative and summative feedback designed to support students in directing their learning, and designed to support success in the later components of assessment.
+The in-class test allows opportunities for formative feedback and reflection on performance.
+The in-class test allows students to demonstrate their understanding of research design, research methods, research ethics, basics of report writing and data analysis.
+This in-class test also provides a basis for formative and summative feedback designed to support students in directing their learning, and designed to support success in the later components of assessment.

 American Psychological Association.
 (2010).
 Publication manual of the American Psychological Association (6th ed.).
 Washington, DC.